Ceslavas/Model_transfer_covid/README.md

 # Medical Imaging Analysis Tools

 ## Overview
-This program is designed for the classification of medical images using deep learning techniques to automatically detect diseases such as COVID-19.
-Utilizing neural network architectures like MobileNetV2, EfficientNetB7, and ResNet50, the program performs the following tasks:
+This program is designed for the classification of medical images (350 mb) using deep learning techniques to automatically detect diseases such as COVID-19.
+Utilizing neural network architectures like MobileNetV2, the program performs the following tasks:

 1. **Data Preparation:** Imports and preprocesses images from specified directories.
 2. **Model Optimization and Selection:** Automatically selects the best model through cross-validation and determines optimal hyperparameters.